-The Energy Charter and its signatories collaborate and engage with the End-User Consultative Group, which is made up of end-user representatives from across customer advocates, small business and large commercial and industrial customers.
+The Energy Charter signatories collaborate and engage with the End-User Consultative Group, which is made up of end-user representatives from across customer advocates, small business and large commercial and industrial customers.
 It is currently chaired by Energy Consumers Australia.

 The role of the End-User Consultative Group is to work collaboratively with the Energy Charter signatories to provide a barometer of consumer and community expectations.

 Independent Accountability Framework

-We believe that it is critical that Energy Charter signatories are transparent and accountable for their commitments to better customer outcomes.
+It’s critical that signatories are transparent and accountable for their commitments to better customer outcomes through the Energy Charter.

 The purpose of the independent accountability framework is to add value to customers and energy businesses by identifying positive outcomes and endeavours being undertaken by signatories and providing guidance, based on stakeholder consultation, on where there are opportunities for improvement, rather than focus on internal processes, ‘box ticking’ compliance or indicators that are measured through mandatory reporting to other organisations.

 Authentic and transparent disclosures

 As part of their commitment to the Energy Charter, CEOs agree to publicly disclose how they are delivering against the Energy Charter Principles and principles in action annually through public disclosures and meetings with the Independent Accountability Panel.
 From 2020, the signatories will also assess their maturity against the Energy Charter Maturity Model, indicating where on the maturity scale they are, where they intend to progress to, over what period and how they plan to achieve this.